 Explore Wilmington and all it has to offer

 - Those looking to simply relax will not be disappointed.
 The downtown overlooks the river and provides breathtaking, Instagram-worthy sunsets.

 - Foodies will love the wide range of dining choices: farm-to-table, fresh local seafood and International Cuisine.

 - Shoppers will also find their thrill.
 Downtown offers dozens of diverse shopping venues from which to choose.

 - Explorers in search of local color have many options: historic home tours, food tours, horse drawn carriage tour and a lively performing & visual arts scene.

 - Beachcombers will also be pleased.
 All of the treasures mentioned above come with the added enchantment of white sandy beaches nearby.

 And that’s not all!
 Wilmington’s night life is alive and well, offering jazz, blues and a variety of live entertainment to complete the scene.
 In addition, five local theater groups perform year-round.
 Various art fairs, festivals, and holiday events are also welcomed during the course of the year.

 Here is a link to our Visitor’s Bureau Blog “A Travel Guide for an all-ages Wilmington Getaway” you may find helpful.

 You will find some of the best dining in Wilmington just minutes away from C.W.
-Worth House Bed and Breakfast…everything from local seafood, Asian, French, Italian, Farm-to-Table or Southern specialties.Read More...
+Worth House Bed and Breakfast…everything from local seafood, Asian, French, Italian, Farm-to-Table or Southern specialties, including vegan and vegetarian options.Read More...